Converting Easytrieve Logic: Creating the Program Structure

 statements, or using an EXIT FOR; statement within the FOR loop.

-However, don’t just convert the
+However, don’t

-EZT statements line-by-line without thinking about what you’re really trying to
+just convert the EZT statements line-by-line without thinking about what you’re really trying to achieve.
+There are often better alternatives with

-alternatives with logic following JOB INPUT NULL.
+logic following JOB INPUT NULL.
 For example, an EZT GET statement may be

 used read records sequentially, but GET is not converted